1Axen/blink/docs/Using.md

 ## Maps
 You can define maps using the `map` keyword
 > [!NOTE]
-> Maps cannot currently have maps as keys or values.
-> You also cannot have optional keys or values as there is no way to represent those in Luau.
+> Maps cannot have optional keys or values as there is no way to represent those in Luau.
 ```
 map Example = {[string]: u8}
 ```